NiamhOL/Project-2019/README.md

 #### Histograms

-A Histogram is a plot that shows the underlying frequency distribution of a set of continous data.
+A histogram is a plot that shows the underlying frequency distribution of a set of continous data.
 It is a excellent way to show the normal distribution, outliers, skewness etc. I created the histogram to anaylse the Iris data in Matplotlib using the following code.

     for feature in range(iris.data.shape[1]):